Jaycode88/veg-centric-msp3/README.md

     - High Readability: White backgrounds ensure excellent text contrast, enhancing content readability.
 This is crucial for user engagement and comprehension in our user interface.

-    - Timelessness: hite backgrounds have a timeless quality, remaining relevant and appealing over time.
+    - Timelessness: White backgrounds have a timeless quality, remaining relevant and appealing over time.
 They serve as a neutral canvas that allows other design elements to shine.

     - Image Appeal: The decision to employ a plain white background serves a crucial purpose within the design.
 By opting for a minimalist backdrop, we intentionally create a canvas that allows the vibrant colors within the images to take center stage and captivate the user's attention.